Home/Progressive Dentistry/Dental Implants

 What is the success rate of dental implants?

 The success rate of dental implants is very high in most cases, and with proper care, your implants can last for decades.
-One of the keys to maximizing your chances of implant success is having your treatment performed by an experienced and qualified dental professional.
-The highly skilled dental team here at Encinitas Cosmetic Dentistry uses the most advanced progressive dentistry tools available to plan and place implants for optimal results.
+One of the keys to maximizing your chances of implant success is having your treatment performed by experienced and qualified dental professionals.
 Another important aspect of implant success involves carefully adhering to your dentist’s aftercare instructions.
 Maintaining good oral hygiene, avoiding tobacco usage (especially during the healing phase), and scheduling routine dental cleanings can also help protect both your implant(s) and your overall health.

 How do dental implants fail?

 Having a dental implant fail is relatively uncommon, but a variety of factors can increase the risk of failure, including: improper implant placement, poor oral health and/or hygiene, jaw and/or gum tissue degradation, facial trauma or injury, excessive tooth wear, and smoking.
 Many of these risk factors can be mitigated by having your implants placed by a qualified dental professional, taking good care of your oral health, and following your dentist’s aftercare instructions.
 You should also consult with your dentist before your procedure if you smoke, grind your teeth, or frequently participate in activities where your face or mouth might sustain trauma (for example, certain high-contact sports).
-Your dentist can then make personalized recommendations—such as wearing a night guard or mouth guard—that can lower your risk of implant failure.
+After your treatment is complete, our team can make personalized recommendations—such as wearing a night guard or mouth guard—that can lower your risk of implant failure.

 Will I need a bone graft?